How do I sign up to be part of Crazy8s 2018?

 Suite 600 – 736 Granville Street

-PLEASE NOTE: Video pitch submissions will only be accepted from participants who have registered and paid by, November 2.
-If you pay by cheque, your cheque must have cleared by the video pitch submission deadline of November 7 for your submission to be eligible.
+PLEASE NOTE: Video pitch submissions will only be accepted from participants who have registered and paid by by the Registration Deadline.
+If you pay by cheque, your cheque must have cleared by the video pitch submission deadline for your submission to be eligible.

 What is a video pitch?